ikunetwork/WhitePaper/README.md

 ### Future Development

-Additional features are expected to be developed to further efficiencies, which may include but are not limited to advanced analytic and platform navigation tools, as well as links to language agnostic relevant public and private content through APIs \(e.g., PubMed, IP Databases\).
+Additional features are expected to be developed to further efficiencies, which may include but are not limited to advanced analytic and platform navigation tools including human data inputs, as well as links to language agnostic relevant public and private content through APIs \(e.g., PubMed, IP Databases\).
 This will improve workflow efficiency and thus lead to enhanced platform performance.

 As to specific anticipated service components, a software bounty may be deployed for `LIC[i]` bundling, `i` representing the number of `LIC[x]` bundled, as stated below: